-CLAS has a special mission within the university: a focus on graduate education, the preparation of professionals who will provide leadership in the schools and public and private agencies of Texas.
-The multi-disciplinary and multicultural nature of our department provides opportunities to model collaboration across disciplines, and to learn from one another as we promote respect for all cultures and individuals.
+The Department of Counseling, Leadership, Adult Education and School Psychology (CLAS) has a unique mission within the university: A focus on graduate education, the mission of CLAS is the preparation of professionals who will provide leadership in the schools and public and private agencies of Texas.
+The multidisciplinary and multicultural nature of our department provides opportunities to model collaboration across disciplines, and to learn from one another as we promote respect for all cultures and individuals.

 “A Deeper Side” is an award-winning documentary, shot in a naturalistic style without script or narration.
 It tells a very personal story about gifted artist, musician, and rapper, David Francis Drymala.
 Often speaking directly to the audience through his personal computer or camera, David gives the viewer a unique glimpse into his world of schizophrenia and addiction.
 His incredible art, music, and poetry also illustrate his inspired but painful journey.
 Filmed over a five-year period of time, the audience witnesses David’s attempts to establish himself as an artist and rapper while trying to cope with the demands of daily life.
 He is seen working on his art, performing his music, advocating for mental health awareness, and struggling to manage his own personal demons at the same time.
 David’s family and friends also share their painful recollections and frank disclosures illustrating the frustration and heartache experienced by those who love and care for individuals with mental illness and addiction.

 A Question & Answer session will be held immediately following the screening.
 In attendance will be producer/director Dr. Ed Scholwinski, who is a faculty member in the Department of Counseling, Leadership, Adult Education, and School Psychology at Texas State and his son Shane Scholwinski, who edited the entire project.
 Shane is a mass communications major, specializing in film and electronic media He will be graduating from Texas State in May 2016.